hacklert/spaceX/README.md

 - Python 3

 ### Running Project Files
 All files other than ```spacex_dash_app.py``` are Jupyter Notebook files (.ipynb).
 After launching Jupyter Notebook, ensure that a Python 3 kernel is being used.
 Then, these Jupyter Notebook files can be opened and run.
-The files include:

 To launch the interactive dashboard, perform the following steps: